 D.I.Y. refers to making your own e-liquid from concentrate so you can make your perfect mix.

-A very popular style of battery generally found in an electronic cigarette starter kit.
+An older style of battery that used to be found in an electronic cigarette starter kit.
 The term eGo is the generic name given to this particular style of battery.